 About the Artist: Through his extensive travels and studies all around the world, Aurelio has become a noted pioneer in the development and manufacture of innovative musical instruments, whether it be simple inviting instruments for beginners, or instruments specially designed for use in sound healing.
 He is the Creative Director of SVARAM Musical Instruments, Vocational Training and Research Station.

 This edition of the annual exhibition is dedicated to the Earth’s orbit around the Sun, focusing on the dimension of nighttime radio transmission and the idea of heightened perception that can happen only by withdrawing from daytime rhythms.

-I recently helped students in Jesse Seay’s sound class use piezo disc contact microphones to build amplified sound sculptures and instruments for public interactionat The Arcade, an exhibition space at Columbia College Chicago.
+I recently helped students in Jesse Seay’s Sound Art Electronics class use piezo disc contact microphones to build amplified sound sculptures and instruments for public interactionat The Arcade, an exhibition space at Columbia College Chicago.
 Their handmade electroacoustic creations were very fun and effective.
 The show runs for one month and closes May 2, 2014.

 In addition to piezo disc contact microphones, Jesse’s students made many simple light-sensitive oscillators grouped together in a wonderful installation room within the gallery, and in one playful—and soundful—sculptural object.

 On Thursday June 20 I will present in a seminar on “Sound, Silence and Acoustic Ecology.”
 This is an invitation-only event held in conjunction with the Silence Exhibition, curated by Alex van Oss.
 The exhibition is open to the public at the Embassy of Finland on June 29-30 and July 13-14, from 11 AM to 4 PM.